 I own this Dewalt Drill Bit Set and I highly recommend it.
 It has a pilot point, which allows for more accurate drilling.

 You can also use a large hole cutter to cut larger holes for things like cornhole boards.
 I used many bits when I built a mudroom hall tree storage cabinet and bench.
-I also used similar bits when I installed drawer slides on face framed cabinets, install euro hinges on face frame cabinets, and installed shelf pins.
-I even used pocket hole bits on the DIY large square coffee table build.
+I also used similar bits when I installed drawer slides on face framed cabinets, install euro hinges on face frame cabinets, added pull out drawers to kitchen cabinets, and installed shelf pins.
+I even used pocket hole bits on the DIY large square coffee table build and this upholstered sitting bench.
 All of those projects needed drill bits and power drills!

 Spade bits are great for cutting smaller holes than the previously mentioned large hole cutter bit.
 I often use a spade bit to attach figure 8 fasteners in order to attach a tabletop to the base like in these modular dining tables.